 It’s very simple and even a beginner can do this one.

-Mix 225 grams of strong white flour with 3/4 teaspoon of salt and 1/8 teaspoon of finely ground white pepper.
+Mix 225 grams of strong white flour with 3/4 teaspoon of salt.
 When they’re mixed together add 1/2 teaspoon of sugar and 1/2 teaspoon of easy bake yeast and mix in well.

 The reason why you mix the salt in first is that salt is supposed to kill the yeast and this prevents it from doing so.